Ahakim-xi/soda-Distributors/README.md

 Real-time total cost calculation based on selections.

-Responsive design optimized for users
+Responsive design optimized for users.

 Contact information fixed at the bottom right to facilitate easier communication.

 Technologies Used
-HTML
+HTML for markup.

-CSS for styling
+CSS for styling.

-JavaScript for interactivity and data fetching
+JavaScript for interactivity and data fetching.

-JSON Server to simulate backend API for soda data
+JSON Server to simulate backend API for soda data.

 Setup Instructions
 Clone the repository: